Gale (crater): Spacecraft exploration

 On June 7, 2018, NASA's Curiosity made two significant discoveries in Gale.
 Organic molecules preserved in 3.5 billion-year-old bedrock and seasonal variations in the level of methane in the atmosphere further support the theory that past conditions may have been conducive to life.
 It is possible that a form of water-rock chemistry might have generated the methane, but scientists cannot rule out the possibility of biological origins.
-Methane previously had been detected in Mars' atmosphere in large, unpredictable plumes.
+Methane previously had been detected in Mars's atmosphere in large, unpredictable plumes.
 This new result shows that low levels of methane within Gale repeatedly peak in warm, summer months and drop in the winter every year.
 Organic carbon concentrations were discovered on the order of 10 parts per million or more.
-This is close to the amount observed in Martian meteorites and about 100 times greater than prior analysis of organic carbon on Mars' surface.
+This is close to the amount observed in Martian meteorites and about 100 times greater than prior analysis of organic carbon on Mars's surface.
 Some of the molecules identified include thiophenes, benzene, toluene, and small carbon chains, such as propane or butene.

 On November 4, 2018, geologists presented evidence, based on studies in Gale by the Curiosity rover, that there was plenty of water on early Mars.
-In January 2020, researchers have found certain minerals, made of carbon and oxygen, in rocks at Gale Crater, which may have formed in an ice-covered lake during a cold stage between warmer periods, or after Mars lost most of its atmosphere and became permanently cold.
+In January 2020, researchers have found certain minerals, made of carbon and oxygen, in rocks at Gale, which may have formed in an ice-covered lake during a cold stage between warmer periods, or after Mars lost most of its atmosphere and became permanently cold.

-On November 5, 2020, researchers concluded based on data observed by Curiosity rover that Gale crater experienced megafloods which occurred around 4 billion years ago, taking into consideration antidunes reaching the height of 10 m, which were formed by flood waters at least 24 m deep with a velocity of 10 m/s.
+On November 5, 2020, researchers concluded based on data observed by Curiosity rover that Gale experienced megafloods which occurred around 4 billion years ago, taking into consideration antidunes reaching the height of 10 m, which were formed by flood waters at least 24 m deep with a velocity of 10 m/s.